The best way to prevent an allergic reaction is to avoid the substance that you're allergic to, although this isn't always easy or practical.

 - avoid drying clothes and bedding outside when the pollen count is high

-- wear wraparound sunglasses to protect your eyes from pollen
+- wear wraparound sunglasses to protect your eyes

-- avoid grassy areas, such as parks and fields
+- avoid grassy areas, such as parks and fields – particularly in the early morning, evening or night, when the pollen count is highest

-Read more detailed information on preventing hay fever.
+Read more about preventing hay fever.

 Insect bites and stings